 A lazy eye is one that cannot see 20/20, even with the correct prescription (glasses or contacts).
 This is because the image coming inside the eye is not focusing properly on the back of the eye.
 There are several causes for this.
 Most people think of a lazy eye as one that is not pointing in the same direction as its fellow eye- this is called strabismus.
 Another way an eye can be lazy is because of very different refractive errors in one eye versus the other.
 In rare cases, someone who has a large refractive error (either very nearsighted or farsighted) in both eyes can have 2 lazy eyes.
 The treatments for a lazy eye include surgery, glasses, and or vision therapy, depending on the cause.

 Conjunctivitis means “inflammation of the conjunctiva”, which is a thin layer of tissue overlying the white part of the eye (the sclera).
 Conjunctivitis is also known as pink eye and can be caused by bacteria, allergies, and viruses.
 Like the common cold, most cases of conjunctivitis are viral in nature, meaning that an antibiotic eye drop, which is commonly prescribed, is unnecessary.
 One should be careful at self-diagnosing, as there are many other reasons which cause eyes to become red, especially in a contact lens wearer.

-Additional explanations and videos of visual conditions such as nearsightedness, farsightedness, and astigmatism, as well as eye diseases such as cataracts and macular degeneration can be found here.
+View additional explanations and videos of visual conditions such as nearsightedness, farsightedness, and astigmatism, as well as eye diseases such as cataracts and macular degeneration.